Gravitational waves from pulsars in the context of magnetic ellipticity: Basic equations

 where $B_0$ is the dipole magnetic field, $R$ and $M$ are the radius and the mass of the star respectively, $\phi$ is the angle between the rotation and magnetic dipole axes, whereas $\kappa$ is the distortion parameter, which depends on both the star equation of state (EoS) and the magnetic field configuration~\citep[see e.g.][]{2006A&A...447....1R}.

 Regarding the GW amplitude, one finds in the literature the following equation

-\citep[see, e.g.,][]{2014ApJ...785..119A} where one is considering that the whole contribution to $\dot{f}_{\rm rot}$ is due to GW emission.
+\citep[see, e.g.,][]{2014ApJ...785..119A} where one is considering that the whole contribution to $\dot{f}_{\rm rot}$ is due to GW emission, i.e., the spin-down limit.
 This equation must be modified to take into account the magnetic braking \citep[see][]{2016arXiv160305975D,2016EPJC}.
 This can be done by writing

 where $\dot{\bar{f}}_{\rm rot}$ can be interpreted as the part of $\dot{f}_{\rm rot}$ related to the GW emission brake.
 Consequently, the GW amplitude is given by

 On the other hand, the GWs amplitude can also be written as follows